Model Performance Expectations: Cross-Validation

 Let’s Do This!

-Let’s try out cross-validation on the used cars data that we were using earlier this semester
+Let’s try out cross-validation on the AirBnB Europe data that we were using earlier this semester or with the DoorDash data you are using for our competition assignments.

 Next Time…